Hazardous Materials Endorsement Applicants

 - See the renewal process for a hazardous materials endorsement.

-- Take the hazardous materials knowledge test before the endorsement is issued.
+- Pass the hazardous materials knowledge test before the endorsement is issued.

-- Before having your fingerprints captured, you must complete the TSA on-line application.
-If you do not have Internet access, you may contact the IBT Driverís Helpdesk toll-free at (877) 429-7746 and they will assist you with completion of the on-line application.
+- Complete the TSA on-line application.
+If you do not have Internet access, you may contact the Driverís Helpdesk toll-free at (855) 347-8371 and they will assist you with completion of the on-line application.

 - Self-certify type of commercial driving.
 Use this link to certify through DMV website.

-If you currently hold a Connecticut CDL and wish to add the hazardous material endorsement to your license, you must first complete the TSA on-line application and bring the following items with you to EMSI:
+If you currently hold a Connecticut CDL and wish to add the hazardous material endorsement to your license, you must first complete the TSA on-line application.

-- $86.50 payment if you did not pay when completing the on-line application (payment can be made at EMSI by money order only payable to Integrated Biometric Technology, LLC).
+- $86.50 payment if you did not pay when completing the on-line application (payment can be made at the fingerprinting site with credit card, company check, money order or certified/cashier's check payable to MorphoTrust USA.
+Enrollment centers accept Visa, MasterCard, American Express and Discover credit cards.
+Cash and personal checks are NOT accepted.

-A 90-day temporary permit can be issued to an applicant at renewal if the applicant passes the Hazmat endorsement test and they have a receipt from EMSI that they have submitted their fingerprints.
-This is only for a renewal of a hazmat endorsement and does not apply to applicants obtaining the endorsement for the first time or when re-applying for a Hazmat endorsement.
+A 90-day temporary endorsement can be issued at renewal if you pass the Hazmat knowledge test and present a receipt from MorphoTrust USA indicating you have completed the application and fingerprinting process.
+The temporary is only available for renewal of a hazmat endorsement and does not apply to applicants obtaining the endorsement for the first time or when re-applying for a Hazmat endorsement.

 Important Note: The DMV receives results electronically from TSA.
 The hazmat endorsement will not be issued unless DMV has received the electronic results from TSA regardless of whether the operator received an approval letter.